hwahab/cptools/README.md

 # cptools
-personal checkpoint tool repository a collection of scripts and technical stuff
+my personal collection of scripts and technical stuff related to checkpoint and shell scripting